 This bit is set when the output compare 1 register contents match those of the free-running counter; an output compare interrupt will be generated if OCIE is set.
-OCF1 is cleared by reading the TSR and then the output compare 1 low register (\$17).
+OCF1 is cleared by reading the TSR and then reading or writing the output compare 1 low register (\$17).